Flag of Asturias

+The flag of Asturias is a blue field with a yellow Cruz de la Victoria (English: Victory Cross) shifted towards the hoist.
+It has served as one of the symbols of Asturias since the late 18th century.

 Design

 According to the tradition, the Victory Cross was carried by Pelagius, first King of Asturias, in the decisive Battle of Covadonga against the Moors in 722.
 This battle, fought in the mountains of Asturias, was hailed by 19th and 20th century historiography as the start of the Reconquista, the Christian re-conquest of the Iberian peninsula from the Moorish domination.
-However, there is not any historical evidence about the use of this cross.
+However, there is no historical evidence about the use of this cross.

 In 908 the Asturian King Alfonso III the Great ordered that the original wooden cross, made of oak, be clad in gold and precious stones.
 Currently, it is kept in the Holy Chamber of the Oviedo Cathedral.

 The Greek letters Alpha and Omega hang from its horizontal axis.
-This is a direct reference to the Book of Revelation (verses 1:8, 21:6, and 22:13)., I am the Alpha and the Omega, the beginning and the end, says the Lord God, who is, and who was, and who is to come, the Almighty.
+This is a direct reference to the Book of Revelation (verses 1:8, 21:6, and 22:13), I am the Alpha and the Omega, the beginning and the end, says the Lord God, who is, and who was, and who is to come, the Almighty.